ajie-eriksholm/Eardrum-segmentation/README.md

 Landmark 13
 ```

-Landmarks are predicted as heatmaps and subsequently converted into physical world coordinates defined within the standardized local reference frame.
+Landmarks are predicted as heatmaps and subsequently converted into physical world coordinates within the standardized reference frame.

-The coordinate conversion follows the same convention used by the original P2 preprocessing workflow to maintain compatibility with previously trained models and downstream processing tools.
+The coordinate conversion follows the same convention used by the original P2 preprocessing workflow to ensure compatibility with previously trained models and downstream processing scripts.

 The most relevant landmarks for this pipeline are: